bevennyamande/factoid/README.md

 ## To Run
-1. Install python 2.7 to your system
+1. Install python to your system
-2. Install the packages givn in the requirements.txt file
+2. Install the packages given in the requirements.txt file
 3. Open command prompt.
 4. Go to the directory in command prompt.
 5. Type in command prompt:
     ```
-    py -2 app.py
+    python app.py
     ```
-6. Now run the browser and type localhost:9191/
+6. Now run the browser and type localhost:5000/
 7. Input your question.
 (Make sure, you are connected to Internet)
 8. Wait for the answer